 - product recalls.

+The same principle applies to analytics systems.
 If the provenance of a metric or dataset cannot be determined, downstream systems cannot evaluate its reliability.
+When AI systems consume such artifacts, they may unknowingly propagate:

 - outdated calculations